2015 Mustang Parts

 InteriorThe interior of the 2015 Ford Mustang is also expected to be all new and a big upgrade.
 While it should pick up a few of the retro styling cues from the existing model, the redesign focuses on comfort and technology.
 It’s expected that a heavily revised MyFord Touch system is part of the redesign, which should be much more usable than the version in previous Ford models.
 Ford has also included paddle shifters for automatic 2015 Mustang models, which is, again, a welcome addition.
 A keyless ignition system is also now standard on all Mustangs.

 ModelsThere’s still a lot of uncertainly how the model line up for the 2015 Ford Mustang will break down.
 While we’re pretty certain that the Base model and GT model will remain, the biggest question mark is where the new 2.3L EcoBoost 4-cylinder slots in.
-Will the SVO return?
-Will there be a new model designation?
-Will the EcoBoost be an upgraded version of the Base model?
-These answers might not be revealed until the launch.
+We're told that the SVO is not returning and the 2.3L EcoBoost will only be an option on the base trim.

 The convertible, however, will be returning for 2015 and will be available with all of the engines, a unique top system and a custom style to set itself apart from the coupe.
 According to Ford, the convertible has been redesigned from the ground up, so they could focus on the little details that would make it just as great as the coupe.
 One of those details is the top, which features a full fabric outer layer and a full inner headliner, with the five-bow structure sandwiched in between.
 At 10mm thick, it offers quietness that rivals that coupe when it's up.
 Several body panels are also unique to the convertible, giving it a distinct feel.